Paradox456/Echelon/Echelon/README.md

 - Added chatbot feature to the home page
 - Added credentials for the Google Login Button
 - **Next Steps:** Add OAuth for the buttons and make the buttons functional

+#### 2025-11-22
+- Added proper validation to the SignIn and SignUp page
+- Kept same structure
+- Making chatbot funtional and try to debug
+- **Next Steps:** Add OAuth for the buttons and make the buttons functional